gioconte/cs524/Goal_Hyp_Test.md

 1.	*Accuracy test*.
 Given a set of edges ask the user to compare their weight and see which is the accuracy achieved, namely how many times the user identify the most/least weighted edge.
 1.	*Accuracy test*.
 Given two nodes, ask to the user if they are directly connected.
 1.	*Accuracy test*.
 Given a node, ask the user to count the number of edges that go through that node.
 1.	*Performance test*.
 Measure how much time user spend before giving the answer, whether it is correct or not.
 Also known as *completion time* test.
+This test could be performed together with the afore mentioned test.
 1. Ask user if they can have an insight of the structure and if they can link what they see to a real object/shape.
 (Here the question is more psychological: how do people perceive the structure of an object?).
 A weak test could be to check if people can point out a similar real object or shape and how much time they spend to give an answer.
 In order to get more accurate result, the test can propose a set of predefined shapes and then we can see if users' answers converge or not.